-\textsc{Prospector-}$\beta$ includes also a prescription to model the emission of infrared radiation coming the dust that has been heated by the starlight.
-This makes use of the \cite{Draine2007} dust emission templates that are based on the silicate-graphite-PAH model of interstellar dust \citep{Mathis1977,Draine1984}.
-This model has three free parameters: $U_{\rm min}$, representing the minimum starlight intensity to which the dust mass is exposed, $\gamma_e$, representing the fraction of dust mass which is exposed to this minimum starlight intensity and $Q_{\mathrm{PAH}}$, describing the the fraction of total dust mass that is in PAHs. $U_{\rm min}$ and $\gamma_e$ have uniform priors in the ranges $0.1 < U_{min} < 15$ and $0 < \gamma_e < 0.15$, respectively, while $Q_{\mathrm{PAH}}$ is drawn from a truncated normal distribution having mean $\mu_{Q_{\mathrm{PAH}}}=2$ and $\sigma_{Q_{\mathrm{PAH}}}=2$.
+\textsc{Prospector-}$\beta$ includes also a prescription to model the emission of infrared radiation coming from the dust that has been heated by the starlight.
+This makes use of the \cite{Draine2007} dust emission templates that are based on the silicate-graphite-polycyclic aromatic hydrocarbon (PAH) model of interstellar dust \citep{Mathis1977,Draine1984}.
+This model has three free parameters: $U_{\rm min}$, representing the minimum starlight intensity to which the dust mass is exposed, $\gamma_e$, representing the fraction of dust mass which is exposed to this minimum starlight intensity and $Q_{\mathrm{PAH}}$, describing the the fraction of total dust mass in PAHs. $U_{\rm min}$ and $\gamma_e$ have uniform priors in the ranges $0.1 < U_{min} < 15$ and $0 < \gamma_e < 0.15$, respectively, while $Q_{\mathrm{PAH}}$ is drawn from a truncated normal distribution having mean $\mu_{Q_{\mathrm{PAH}}}=2$ and $\sigma_{Q_{\mathrm{PAH}}}=2$.

-Accurate forward-modelling of a galaxy SED requires also the addition of an AGN component.
-In the \textsc{Prospector-}$\beta$ framework this is achieved using AGN templates from the \cite{Nenkova2008,Nenkova2008b} CLUMPY models.
+Accurate forward modelling of a galaxy SED requires also the addition of an AGN component.
+In the \textsc{Prospector-}$\beta$ framework, this is achieved using AGN templates from the \cite{Nenkova2008,Nenkova2008b} CLUMPY models.
 These templates do not reproduce the broad and narrow-line region emission lines commonly found in quasar spectra, but they are created using radiative approximations by shining an AGN broken power-law spectrum through a clumpy dust torus medium.
 This model is characterised by two variables: $f_{\mathrm{AGN}}$, describing total luminosity of the AGN expressed as a fraction of the bolometric stellar luminosity, and $\tau_{\mathrm{AGN}}$, which is the optical depth of an individual dust clump at $5500 \ \AA$.
 In the \textsc{Prospector-}$\beta$ model, a log-uniform, redshift independent prior is adopted for both parameters, specifically in the ranges $-5 < \log{(f_{\mathrm{AGN}})} < \log{3}$ and $\log{5} < \log{(\tau_{\mathrm{AGN}})} < \log{150}$.